Tunnel of lights, animal lanterns illuminate Sydney festival

-The 70-meter long tunnel, dubbed the “Cathedral of Light,” stands at Sydney’s Royal Botanic Garden.
+The 70-metre long tunnel, dubbed the “Cathedral of Light”, stands at Sydney’s Royal Botanic Garden.
 Large lanterns in the shape of animals including a rhinoceros, an elephant and turtles are among items on display at Taronga Zoo.

 Vivid Sydney kicks off on May 27 and runs until June 18.